jclarson/RandomWalkTrack/README.md

 # Usage:

 Load the HTML file in a browser to see the data.
+Click the screen to add balls.

 # Support: